DISTANCE AND DIRECTIONS- FOR ALL COMPETITIVE EXAMS.

 Ø The change is only 45° change in cardinal direction.
 For example, there is a 45° change in North to North – East or North to North – West similarly West to North-West or South –west.

-Ø The direction of the right turn is always taken clockwise during attempting questions.
+Ø The direction of the right turn is always taken clockwise during attempting questions.Ø The direction of the left turn is always taken anti-clockwise during attempting questions.

 Ø The problem on the distance covered or the minimal/shortest distance between two points in direction reasoning is solved with the help of Pythagoras theorem.